OlliesWorld/wwc-boulder-slides/slides.md

 The best part of <strong>Jamstack</strong> tech is they are pretty friendly and can work in many different combonations!

 ---
-transition: fade
+transition: slide-down
 ---
+# Steps TBD
 # Demo Time

-# Steps TBD

 1. Login/Create Sanity account.
 2. Create project - Name it My Plants